Straighten Your Teeth Without Anyone Knowing

 It’s clear that Invisalign offers many advantages especially in terms of aesthetics, comfort and convenience but this comes at a slightly higher price tag than braces.
 You’ll definitely want to weigh your options while considering your priorities, budget and the smile that you want.

 It also helps to speak to an Invisalign-accredited clinic.
-Look out for one with a Black Diamond Provider status — which is the highest ‘tier’ accreditation by Align Technology any clinic can receive and can only be earned through plenty of experience in handling Invisalign cases.
+Look out for one with a Blue Diamond Provider status — which is the highest ‘tier’ accreditation by Align Technology any clinic can receive and can only be earned through plenty of experience in handling Invisalign cases.
 This way, you know you’re in skilled hands.
 Good luck!

 You can get the smile that you want.
 Start by getting professional advice from our dentists!